lalalune/characterfile/README.md

 ## folder2knowledge

 Convert a folder of images and videos into a .knowledge file which you can use with [Eliza](https://github.com/lalalune/eliza).
-Will convert text, markdown and PDF into chunked, searchable knowledge.
+Will convert text, markdown and PDF into normalized text in JSON format.

 You can run folder2knowledge directly from your command line with no downloads: